 Epstein’s criticism and his public activities also resulted later in the 1950s in an increase in VOA coverage of other Soviet violations of human rights.

 They also continued to laud VOA’s first director, Hollywood actor John Houseman, as the paragon of objective journalism despite his own references to VOA as a propaganda tool and his pro-Soviet bias.
 Houseman turned out to be too leftist even for the Roosevelt White House.
 The State Department secretly accused him in a memo to the White House of hiring Communists to prepare Voice of America radio broadcasts.
 In 1943, the State Department refused to give him a U.S. passport for official travel abroad after a scandalous pro-communist VOA broadcast to Italy.
 After this, he resigned.

 Both Houseman and Epstein were Jewish immigrants in the United States.
-Epstein was a political refugee who had fled Europe after the rise of Hitler.
-Houseman, whose nationality was half British and half French, was a businessman, a theatre producer, play director and actor who at one point was an illegal alien.
-Epstein was an seasoned journalist.
+Epstein was a political refugee who fled Europe after the rise of Hitler.
+Houseman, whose nationality was half British and half French, was a businessman, a theatre producer, play director, and an actor who, at one point, was an illegal alien.
+Epstein was a seasoned journalist.
 Of the two, Epstein was by far wiser and far more worthy of praise and remembrance.